SyncfusionExamples/.NET_MAUI_Markdown_Viewer_GettingStarted/README.md

             <markdown:SfMarkdownViewer.Source>
                 <x:String>
                     <![CDATA[
-    # What is Markdown Viewer?
+    # What is the Markdown Viewer?
-    Markdown View is a UI control in .NET MAUI that allows developers to render Markdown content with full formatting support.
-It is designed to work efficiently across both mobile and desktop platforms.
-The viewer supports headings, bold and italic text, lists, tables, images, code blocks, etc.
+    The Markdown Viewer is a UI control in .NET MAUI that allows developers to render Markdown content with full formatting support.
+It was designed to work efficiently on both mobile and desktop platforms.
+The viewer supports headings, bold and italic text, lists, tables, images, code blocks and more.

     # Header 1
     Used for the main title or top-level heading in a Markdown document.